-Category Column/Field Description Local Electronic Update configuration "update" files that you m I Electronic Update, you must specify the location of the two required anually downloaded from Revenera.
-The location of each file must be the update, use the Run Update Now option.
+Category Column/Field Description Local Electronic Update configuration If you intend to run a local Electronic Update, you must specify the location of the two required "update" files that you manually downloaded from Revenera.
+The location of each file must be locally accessible.
+To run the update, use the Run Update Now option.
 Update Manifest File Click Select File to search for and select the Update Manifest file (update_manifest.txt) to upload to the Code Insight server.
-The manifest file contains the following: • Information that Code Insight uses to determine whether to perform the update. • The expected hash value for each data file stored in the update.zip file (see the Update Data File field description).
+The manifest file contains the following: Information that Code Insight uses to determine whether to perform the update. • The expected hash value for each data file stored in the update.zip file (see the Update Data File field description).
 This information will be compared with the hash values of actual files in the archive to ensure that the files have not changed or been tampered with.
 Update Data File Click Select File to search for and select the data archive (update.zip) file to upload to the Code Insight server.
 This archive contains data files that provide the CVSS information used by Code Insight to perform update.
 Code Insight uses the hash information in the manifest file (see the Update Manifest File field description) to ensure that the data files are the expected ones and have not changed or been tampered with.